nimaipatel/data-structures-and-algorithms/README.md

 # DSA Implementations Archive
-This repo is a work in progress and I'll try to do complete this in vanilla C as much as I can.
+This repo is a work in progress and I'll try to complete this in vanilla C as much as I can.